Ensemble Estimation of Generalized Mutual Information with Applications to Genomics: MI Ensemble Estimation Extensions

-The estimators $\g{w_{0},1}$ and $\g{w_{0},1}^{cont}$ are analogous to the ODin1 estimators in \cite{moon2016arxiv,moon2016isit}.
-In this section, we derive ensemble estimators of MI that achieve the parametric rate under less strict smoothness assumptions on the densities.
-These estimators are analogous to the ODin2 estimators in \cite{moon2016arxiv,moon2016isit}.
+The GENIE estimators $\g{GENIE}$ and $\g{GENIE}^{cont}$ are guaranteed to achieve the parametric convergence rate as long as $s\geq d_{X}+d_{Y}$.
+Here we derive ensemble estimators of MI that achieve the parametric rate under less strict smoothness assumptions on the densities.
+To derive the ensemble estimators for less smooth densities, we need a different expansion of the bias that includes some higher order terms.
+We present those results here for the continuous and mixed cases and show how to apply the ensemble estimation theory to obtain the parametric MSE convergence rate when the densities are less smooth ($s>(d_{X}+d_{Y})/2$).